Parse Trees Guided LLM Prompt Compression: Experiments

 \subsection{Comparative Study: Main Experiments}

-Thorough experiments are conducted in this section to fully compare the proposed method with other selective compression methods.
+Comprehensive experiments are conducted in this section to fully compare the proposed method with other selective compression methods.
 Four diverse datasets and multiple metrics are employed to evaluate the performance.
 For clarity, we choose three compression ratios for analysis: 20\%, 30\%, and 50\%.
-As the actual compression ratio is not under the control of some methods, the average length of the compressed prompt (named as “Tokens”) and inverse compression ratio ($1/\tau$) are also listed to show the actual compression result.
+As the actual compression ratio is not under the control of some methods, the average length of the compressed prompt (named as “tokens”) and inverse compression ratio ($1/\tau$) are also listed to show the actual compression result.
 The LLM Generation is presented with a single compression ratio, since there is no compression ratio to set.

 The experimental results are shown in Table \ref{SOTAexperiment}.
-Overall, it is evident that PartPrompt achieves remarkable improvements in almost all datasets, compression ratios, and metrics, which demonstrates the advantages of PartPrompt.
-In particular, the proposed PartPrompt receives the best performance compared to Selective-Context and LLMLingua, i.e., the two state-of-the-art selective prompt compression methods, on BBCnews, truncated arXiv, and hotpotQA datasets across all metrics and compression ratios.
-For the GSM8K dataset, PartPrompt is more robust than LLMLingua under different compression ratios and achieves the best averaged performance regarding the three compression ratios.
+Overall, it is evident that PartPrompt achieves significant improvements across all datasets, compression ratios, and metrics, reaching state-of-the-art (SOTA) performance.
+Specifically, PartPrompt substantially outperforms the baseline methods in terms of BLEU and ROUGE scores.
+Notable gains are also observed on BERT scores with PartPrompt.
+In addition, the LLMLingua2 method, being the second generation of the LLMLingua series, has not made an improvement compared to LLMLingua.
+This is because LLMLingua2 is not, in the conventional sense, an upgraded version of LLMLingua; rather, it represents an entirely novel approach and is good at other scenarios.

 Apart from comparing to selective compression methods, PartPrompt is further compared to the generative compression method.
 Qwen2-72B is employed for generating compressed prompts, which is denoted as LLM Generation in Table \ref{SOTAexperiment}.
 Note that, using an LLM for compression needs a significant amount of computational resources, which is contrary to the original goal of prompt compression and therefore impractical.
 Despite that, LLM Generation may still serve as a reference method.
-The results show that PartPrompt outperforms LLM Generation on the BBCnews, truncated arXiv, and GSM8K datasets.
-This not only proves the advantage of PartPrompt but also validates the rationality of selective compression methods.
-For hotpotQA, LLM Generation obtains better performance than all selective compression methods, which may indicate the limitation of current selective compression methods in handling this kind of datasets with incohesive texts.
+These results show that PartPrompt outperforms LLM Generation on all four datasets, which not only proves the advantage of PartPrompt but also validates the rationality of selective compression methods.